Heavenly area with emerging granites and jagged coasts

 A short distance ( 900 mt.) from the most beautiful beaches of Santa Teresa di Gallura.
 Area dedicated to children, daytime entertainment and night sports fields the tranquility of the pine forest and ...

-Santa Teresa di Gallura is located on a promontory with view on the southern coast of Corsica (north) from which it is separated by the Bocche di Bonifacio 11 miles far from Capo Pertusato, on the Archipelago of La Maddalena (north-east) and on the Mar di Sardegna (west).
-The town is located in a natural small inlet of Porto Longonsardo and its territory is characterized by emerging granites and jagged coasts.
-This area, already populated by the romans, was also important for the Pisans that used to obtain building stone from the emerging granites.
-The town as we know it today was rebuilt from the beginning during the domination of the Savoy and has linear streets that cross each other forming a right angle, with a square at the centre where the church of San Vittorio is located.
+Santa Teresa di Gallura winds on a promontory overlooking the southern coast of Corsica to the north, from which it is separated by the Strait of Bonifacio, just 11 miles from Capo Pertusato, the Maddalena archipelago to the north-east and facing west on the Sardinian Sea.
+The town is located in the narrow natural inlet of Porto Longonsardo (Blue Flag) and its territory is characterized by granite outcrops and jagged coasts.
+Populated in Roman times, the area where Santa Teresa stands was also important for the Pisans who, from the granite outcrops, quarried building stone.
+Today's town was created from scratch during the Savoy presence and is neatly marked by straight streets that cross at right angles, with the small square in the center where the church of San Vittorio stands.